pascalx-git/SketchPrompt/README.md

 4. Package the extension: `npx vsce package`
 5. Install the `.vsix` file in Cursor IDE

-## Usage
+## 📖 Usage

 ### Creating a New Sketch

-1. Open the command palette (`Cmd/Ctrl + Shift + P`)
+- Open the command palette (`Cmd/Ctrl + Shift + P`)
-2. Run "SketchPrompt: New Sketch"
+- Run **"SketchPrompt: New Sketch"**
+- Or right-click in the file explorer and select **"SketchPrompt: New Sketch"**
-3. A new `.sketchprompt` file will be created in the `sketchprompt` folder
+- A new `.sketchprompt` file will be created in the `SketchPrompt` folder
-4. The file will open in the SketchPrompt editor
+- The file will open in the SketchPrompt editor

-### Using the Panel

-1. Open the SketchPrompt panel from the sidebar
-2. Use the sketching tools to create your visual
-3. Click "Copy to Prompt" to export as an image and insert into your active document
-4. Click "Export PNG" to download the sketch as a PNG file
+### Editing Sketches

+- Open any `.sketchprompt` file to edit it visually
+- All changes are auto-saved

+### Getting Help

+- Run **"SketchPrompt: Help"** from the command palette to open the local `Help.md` file in your workspace.
+- The `Help.md` file contains usage tips and a link to the [GitHub repo](https://github.com/pascalx-git/SketchPrompt) for the latest updates.

-### Working with .sketchprompt Files
+## Working with .sketchprompt Files

 - `.sketchprompt` files are automatically opened in the SketchPrompt editor
-- Sketches are automatically saved as you work
+- **Smart Auto-Save**: Only saves when content actually changes (not on mouse movement)
+- **File Watching**: Automatically reloads when files are modified externally
-- Files contain JSON data that can be version controlled
+- **JSON Format**: Files contain structured data that can be version controlled and analyzed by AI

-## Development
+## 🔧 Development

 ### Building